View this post on Instagram

 - A big group of friends to tear up the mountain with.

-To join in on the fun, all you have to do is show up and be a menace for the day.
-For skiers and snowboarders, this is definitely not a hard task!
+To join in on the fun, you must show up and be a menace for the day.
+For skiers and snowboarders, this is not a challenging task!